 Qualification and recognition

-On completion, you will attain the MST20616 Certificate II in Applied Fashion Design and Technology
+On completion, you will received the MST20616 Certificate II in Applied Fashion Design & Technology.

 How to apply

 If you have further questions, contact VET Delivered to Secondary Students (previously VETis) Coordination Centre.

 T: 03 9209 5109